watermelontools/watermelon-intellij/README.md

 ## Installation

 **For the Gradle build to be successful make sure you are using Java 17 and Coretto 19 as the Gradle JVM**.
+Also, make sure that Git4Idea is installed as a Gradle dependency to run on dev mode

 - Using IDE built-in plugin system: